egeotenen/egeotenen.github.io/_pages/cv.md

 Advisor: Cagla Aydin, Psychology

-Funded by The Project of Scientific and Technological Research Council of     Turkey, 1512 -Entrepreneurship Multi-phase Programme
+Funded by The Project of Scientific and Technological Research Council of Turkey, 1512 - Entrepreneurship Multi-phase Programme

-Role: Research Assistant, I contributed to the coding process of hate speech in social media data collected from Twitter.
+*Role:* Research Assistant, I contributed to the coding process of hate speech in social media data collected from Twitter.

 * Information exchange between long-term memory and working memory for adaptive behavior,   *2020- Present*

 Principal Investigator: Eren Günseli, Psychology Funded by The Project of Scientific and Technological Research Council of Turkey, 2232 International Fellowship For Outstanding Researchers

-Role: Research Assistant, I contributed to the coding process of the experiments and by discussing the design of the project with co-investigators.
+*Role:* Research Assistant, I contributed to the coding process of the experiments and by discussing the design of the project with co-investigators.

 Contributions to Prior Funded Research
 ==========================================